rbirkaur23/stringpalindrome/README.md

 # stringpalindrome
-A program to input a string and show String is palindrome or not.
+C program to input a string and print string is palindrome or not.